pieterfeenstra/whiteboard/README.md

 change the filename.

-register your own custom colours.
+register your own custom colours in the code.

 press download button for each dectected picture.